Driving the Student Experience with Student Journey Mapping

 The prospective student is beginning to browse for an education provider.
 At this early stage you should introduce yourself, but allow them to browse.
 Make sure your website is visible in search engine results across relevant keywords.

 Persuade your prospects to part with their email address so you can begin lead nurturing.
-Gated content is ideal for top of the funnel prospects because it doesn’t require too much commitment. eBooks and blog posts can offer easy-to-read, actionable advice.
+Gated content is ideal for top of the funnel prospects because it doesn’t require too much commitment. eBooks and blog posts can offer easy-to-read, actionable advice and can often cover multiple groups.
+For example, posts about time management are equally helpful to school leavers and mature age students who have work commitments to juggle.

 Registered for an Event